bewtaich/Text-Editor/README.md

 ## Installation

+The link to the website is listed below.
 Click the "Install!" button to install the editor as an app for offline functionality.

 ## License